weecology/DeepForest/docs/training_config.md

 ### random_transform: True

 Data augmentations following keras-retinanet.
 In the fit_generator method, each annotation can be augmented.
-May be useful for small datasets.
+This may be useful for small datasets.

 See [the retinanet repo](https://github.com/fizyr/keras-retinanet/blob/5524619f91699732ba24c6f52fb9e4b0b780b019/keras_retinanet/utils/transform.py#L27) for source of transformations.